-The Anti-spam functionality is based on the new bulk mail module, working in close cooperation with older features like Real-time Blackhole List (RBL) or White-Black List (WBL), available in ravmd since version 8.3.3.
+The Antispam functionality is based on the bulk mail module available in RAV Engine version 8.9 or later.
+This module is working in close co-operation with older features like Real-time Blackhole List (RBL) or White-Black List (WBL), available in ravmd since version 8.3.3.